Mark Reviews Movies

 Because that film was as successful as it was, a sequel more or less became inevitable.
 Besides, Johnson set himself up for at least one future installment by way of introducing a most intriguing detective.

 The hope was that the adventures of Benoit Blanc (Daniel Craig), the last of the traditional "gentleman detectives," would continue.
 The main fear might be that Johnson wouldn't be able to recapture the spirit and, especially, the ingenuity of Blanc's first mystery.
-Glass Onion dispels the latter worry, re-enforces Johnson's skill as a weaver of puzzles, and only makes one more excited about the possibility of Blanc returning again and again to solve new mysteries every couple of years.
+Glass Onion dispels the latter worry, reinforces Johnson's skill as a weaver of puzzles, and only makes one more excited about the possibility of Blanc returning again and again to solve new mysteries every couple of years.

 It is a completely new whodunit this time around, with a new cast of noteworthy actors playing deliciously eccentric characters in a new setting.
 Blanc returns, obviously, as does Craig, who again makes a big impression with his genial manner and a sense of legitimate intelligence as the character.
 He also displays a considerable amount of generosity as an actor to know that, while he may be the star, his character is more a passive sounding board for his co-stars than one who takes the spotlight.